Easy Recipes to Use Up Those Ripe Bananas

 This fruit ketchup originated in the Philippines in World War II, when there was a shortage of tomatoes.
 Store-bought versions are bright red and packed with sugar.
 This homemade banana ketchup is more robustly spiced, with more body.
 Yes, it does have a banana flavor, but you can use it on anything you’d use its tomato-based cousin on.

-Here’s the classic (and much-Yummed) quick bread recipe that you’re going to want to keep at your fingertips.
+Here’s the classic (and much-loved) quick bread recipe that you’re going to want to keep at your fingertips.
 To make it, just whisk together mashed bananas, canola oil, white sugar and brown sugar, large eggs, and vanilla extract.
 Then stir in all-purpose flour and a little cinnamon, baking powder, baking soda, and salt.
 Scrape the batter into a greased loaf pan and bake at 350°F for about an hour.
-A few tips: You can tell banana bread is done when a toothpick inserted in the center comes out clean.
+A few tips: You can tell banana bread is done when a toothpick inserted in the center comes out clean or with a few moist crumbs.
 Be sure to let the bread cool in the pan for about 15 minutes before you run a table knife around the sides and tip it out onto a cooling rack.
 How ripe should bananas be for banana bread?
 They can have just a few brown spots on the peel or be almost black, but the darker they get, the sweeter and more banana-y the bread will be.

 The most splendid of ripe banana recipes is not even baked.
 This New Orleans classic is rife with rum and is finished with a dramatic flambé.
 Use bananas that are ripe, but not smooshy-ripe, and definitely not thawed frozen ones, since they’ll just dissolve.
 Traditionally bananas foster is served over vanilla ice cream, but you can serve it over pound cake, French toast, or crepes (with or without ice cream).